Options for Women at Higher Risk

 Breast cancer screening

-If you’re at higher than average risk of breast cancer, talk with your health care provider about the screening plan that’s best for you.
+If you’re at higher risk of breast cancer, talk with your health care provider about the screening plan that’s best for you.
 You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.